When Donna Stratton first started taking cake decorating lessons a few years ago, she was just looking for something fun to do in the winter.

 Most of the work involved in making this happen will revolve around the shop becoming compliant with the Americans with Disabilities Act, putting in a wheelchair ramp and widening the business’ door.

-Opening an in-person, walk-in store always was the Strattons’ plan, although the COVID-19 pandemic slowed their progress.
+Opening an in-person, walk-in store always was the Strattons’ plan, although the pandemic slowed their progress.

-Ken Stratton worked at a fabric architecture company, which did a lot of trade shows – an industry that suffered with restrictions on gatherings and social distancing because of the highly infectious coronavirus.
+Ken Stratton worked at a fabric architecture company, which did a lot of trade shows – an industry that suffered with restrictions on gatherings and social distancing because of the highly infectious COVID-19.

 “COVID taught people how to do curbside pickup, and so that’s what we do now,” Donna Stratton said.
 “We do also offer delivery.”